basp/xil2/README.md

 # xil
 Xil is an implementation of the Joy programming language.
+It is a dynamic, functional, conatenative language.
+It only knows values and operations.
+Operations are always actions that have a stack as their argument and return a stack as their result.

-It also shares some characteristics of the XY programming language by formalizing a a queue alongside the stack.
-This was mainly inspired by Thun which is also based on Joy and has a concept of a queue as well.
+It shares some characteristics of the XY programming language by formalizing a a queue alongside the stack although this was mainly inspired by Thun which is also based on Joy and has the concept of a queue as well.

 ```
 xil> 1 2 "three" "four" 5.0.